atenliao/P3-python-command-line-project/README.md

             - change role to a workers
     - Delete
 - Use of Data Structures
-    - Single Source of True
-    - LIST: workers could have a list of roles
+    - LIST: workers have a list of roles
-    - Dictionary: Department has set of roles and workers
+    - Dictionary: Department has its name and location city

 #### What area I think wil be most challenging
 - Deciding how data join table and connect each table